Kapware64/SceneKap/README.md

 * Website
     * Generate website summary

 All place data is initially pulled from Google's Places API and is cached when possible to reduce the number of calls to Google's Places API.
-Whenever a piece of user-entered data can replace a piece of data from Google's Places API (this is determined by the relevancy of the user-entered data and its the upvote/downvote history), then it will always be used in place of calling Google's Place API for that item of data.
+Whenever a piece of user-entered data can replace a piece of data from Google's Places API (this is determined by the relevancy of the user-entered data and its upvote/downvote history), then it will always be used in place of calling Google's Place API for that item of data.

 Another feature of this platform is its place summary generation.
 The platform maintains updated summaries of each place by utilizing its website summarization tool and places' websites.
-Using a list of "stop words", "bad words", and "filler" words to direct its summary decision making, the platform ensures the summary of each place stays relevant.
+Using a list of "stop words", "bad words", and "filler words" to direct its summary decision making, the platform ensures the summary of each place stays relevant.